-- 1. Go to the Texarkana College Website. - 2.
-Click on the Library link at the bottom of the page. - 3.
-Click on Electronic Resources and Databases on the left side of the page. - 4.
-Click on the one of the Databases. (general or specific subject databases are available) - 5.
-Type in your Username and Password. - 6.
+- 1. Go to the Texarkana College Website. (www.texarkanacollege.edu) - 2.
+Click on the Library link at the top of the page. - 3.
+Click on Library Guides in the middle of the page.

+- 4. Scroll through the list and click on English 1301. - Click on Suggested Databases at the top of the page. - 6.
+Click on a Database. - 7.
+Type in your Username and Password (same as your myTC log-in and password) - 8.
 Once in the database, be sure to search for a full text article and be sure to gather documentation information for the article.